farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Best That Money Can Buy.** You have a discerning taste and a natural instinct for spending your money to get exactly the best and nothing less.
 You are at +2 to your Resources whenever making a purchase of something that would be considered “the best.”
 While this may seem like a discount, it’s not, really, since seeking out the best may mandate a price mark several steps above the baseline; still, this stunt helps to soften the blow. (adapted from Spirit of the Century SRD, §6.24.3)
 - **Long Term Investment.** You’ve had your money for a while now, and you’ve had a chance to make several strategic investments which you can cash in on when pressed for money.
 Once per session, you may sell one of these investments to get a +2 to any one Resources roll.
 (Spirit of the Century SRD, §6.24.3)
-- **Licenses for Everything.** You suffer no increased penalties on Resources rolls related to legal restrictions on goods. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+- **Licenses for Everything.** You suffer no increased penalties on Resources rolls related to legal restrictions on goods.
 - **Money Is No Object.** (requires two other Resources stunts.)
 Once per session, when called on to roll Resources, you may spend a fate point and simply act as if you had rolled +4 on the dice.
 You may do this after the fact on a roll.
 Your Resources skill will then operate at -2 for the rest of the session; you’ve simply tapped into everything at your disposal to make the purchase. (adapted from Spirit of the Century SRD, §6.24.3)
 - **Rivers of Gold.** Money is just a detail to you.
 Stripped naked and cast on a desert island, and you’ll be living in luxury in short order.
 Cast into prison, and you’ll be bribing guards in no time.
 No situation will restrict your access to your Resources skill.
 (Fate System Toolkit, p.98)
 - **Savvy Investor.** You get an additional free invoke when you create advantages with Resources, provided that they describe a monetary return on an investment you made in a previous session.
 (In other words, you can’t retroactively declare that you did it, but if it happened in the course of play, you get higher returns.)
 (Fate Core, p.123)